Are you looking for a small, inexpensive device to help you turn a light switch or a garage door opener smart? Then the Shelly 1 is what you want.

 REST API and MQTT are extremely useful for integration into smarthome platforms.
 Most smarthome hubs can easily control the major features of the Shelly 1 using on of these protocols.
 MQTT support is more limited, only allowing for status and control of the switch’s on/off state.
 However, this is usually all the control needed.

-Another way it easily integrates with other home automation technology is by out of the box support for flashing Tasmota.
+Another way it easily integrates with other home automation technology is by out-of-the-box support for flashing Tasmota.
 The GPIO pins are easily accessible.
 I haven’t found a need for the flashing custom firmware now that this supports MQTT.
 Integrators already familiar with Tasmota, however, may prefer to flash the firmware as it does provide a more robust feature set.

 I currently have the Shelly 1 working as a garage door opener, as a smart gas fireplace switch, and as a light switch.
 I’ve used MQTT to integrate all of them with Home Assistant and the experience has been seamless.
-I’ll write up more on how I did it in upcoming articles.
+I’ll write up more about how I did it in upcoming articles.

 The Shelly 1 is a nice smarthome tool to have in your arsenal.
 It’s small, versatile, and affordable.
 So far it has been reliable.
 If you are interested in the Shelly 1 you should also take a look at the other Shelly devices including: